NYCPlanning/cpdocs/docs/facilitiesdb.md

 * Parks, Cultural, and Other Community Facilities
 * Administration of Government

 This data resource provides agencies and communities with easy access to data and neighborhood context needed for site planning, assessing service delivery, preparing neighborhood plans, or informing capital investment decisions.
 The facilities and program sites are generally operated, funded, licensed, or certified by a City, State, or Federal government agency.
+The facilities which are included are valuable for planning purposes because of the valuable social services they provide and their role in land use typology which impacts activity in the neighborhood.
+For example parking lots and garages (including commerical garages) are captured both because they are a resource that residents and visitors use and because they could indicate increased vehicular traffic in the area.

 Currently, FacDB aggregates and synthesizes data sourced from 42 agencies, recording more than 31,000 facilities throughout NYC.
-A full listing of the facility types is provided in the Data Dictionary.
+A full listing of the facility types is provided in the [Overview](https://nycplanning.github.io/cpdocs/facilitiesdb/#overview).

 Historically, these records were updated only once per year in DCP's Selected Facilities and Program Sites Database which is now being retired.
 Beginning with this September _, 2016 release, the Facilities Database is rebranded and being produced using a revamped approach that relies heavily on automating the collection and transformation of data that agencies already publish.
-The process has been automated to pull from all available source datasets twice per month, so that the database will be as up-to-date as the source data.
+The process has been automated to pull from all available source datasets once per month, so that the database will capture and incorporate any changes in the source data.
 85% of the data sources are open datasets that agencies publish independently.

+We are constantly looking for ways to improve and add additional value to the database.
+Please reach out to the NYC DCP Capital Planning team at [CapitalPlanning_DL@planning.nyc.gov](mailto:CapitalPlanning_DL@planning.nyc.gov) with any suggestions.

 ### Overview